Are you interested in how heritage gardens are managed, or simply enjoy the ambience of Canberra’s well-tended open spaces?

 Want to take a deeper dive into the history and management of this significant property and its garden?
 See our Conservation Management Plan that can be accessed here.

-Calthorpes’ House is typically open to the public on Saturday and Sunday, 1-4pm (Check the website to confirm if we are open; http://www.historicplaces.com.au/calthorpes-house), so why not drop by and take a stroll through the garden ‘rooms’, notice how it is a haven for native wildlife, and that nearby Red Hill is still a stunning bushland!
+Calthorpes’ House is typically open to the public on Saturday, 1-4pm (Check the website to confirm if we are open; http://www.historicplaces.com.au/calthorpes-house), so why not drop by and take a stroll through the garden ‘rooms’, notice how it is a haven for native wildlife, and that nearby Red Hill is still a stunning bushland!

 Image L-R: Michael Mulvaney and Neil Walsh